MitraDigital/api-testing-postman/README.md

 # api-testing-postman

+In this sample, we have use WSo2-am-2.1.0 (admin services REST api context gets differ depending on the version)

 ### Request Information

 In order to test an API which is exposed through WSO2 AM, we have create series of API requests using postman.